katusk/CMakeNuGetTools/README.md

 # CMakeNuGetTools (WIP)

-CMakeNuGetTools has CMake functions for adding NuGet package dependencies with CMake exports or a native `.targets` file, generating and merging `.nuspec` files, calling nuget pack, and more.
+CMakeNuGetTools has CMake functions for adding NuGet package dependencies with CMake exports or native `.targets` files, generating and merging `.nuspec` files, calling nuget pack, and more.
 See Examples section below, and the `tests` directory for CMake projects using the functions: relevant function names are prefixed with `nuget_`.

 ## Examples